Got Balls? Trans Athlete vs. Rabid Libertarian – Case Summary

 Glassman started reading economics when he was a high school student, naming Milton Friedman (best known for his “Capitalism and Freedom”) and Friedrich August Hayek among his favorites.

 Notably, F.A.
 Hayek’s “The Fatal Conceit” is one of the books that Glassman reports enjoying over and over again.
 Looking into “The Fatal Conceit” more closely demonstrates that Glassman’s views, while outlandish, do have a clear origin.

 Phew.
 My world makes sense again.
 My world is insane, but at least I know why.

 It’s quite a read, by the way.

 Perhaps, it should be included as a required text for CrossFit Level 1 Trainer Certification.
-It would definitely take longer than two days, but we’d end up with significantly less dumb coaches.
-Hi, Rich!
+Although it would then take significantly longer than two days.

 Although the author warns that many of his remarks would be unpalatable to some intellectuals.
 I must be an intellectual, because many of his remarks were, indeed, unpalatable.
 [Did you catch fallacious logic there?
 Good.
 Just checking that you are paying attention.]